Robert Yee

 Research

 The City’s Defense examines how the City of London maintained its status as an international financial center.
-He traces the role of the Bank of England in restructuring the domestic, imperial, European, and international monetary systems in the aftermath of the First World War.
+The book traces the role of the Bank of England in restructuring the domestic, imperial, European, and international monetary systems in the aftermath of the First World War.
 Responding to mass unemployment and volatile exchange rates, the Bank expanded its reach into areas outside the traditional scope of central banking, including industrial policy and foreign affairs.
 It designed a system of economic governance that reinforced the preeminence of sterling as a reserve currency.
 Drawing on a range of archival evidence from national governments, private corporations, and international organizations, the book reevaluates our understanding of Britain’s impact on the global economic order.

-My second book project explores the politics of banking regulation in Germany, c.
+My current book project explores the politics of banking regulation in Germany, c.
 1870–1945.
 Exploring the links between national security and economic policy, the book shows how banking legislation evolved to address various government priorities, such as securing access to foreign credit and funding wartime expenditures.
 Through the work of bankers, diplomats, industrialists and civil servants, regulation served a political purpose, reflecting the shifting geopolitical priorities of the Kaiserreich, the Weimar Republic, and the Third Reich.

 Past Research